torvalds/linux/Documentation/driver-api/frame-buffer.rst

 of a card that are created when a mode is set and can't be changed otherwise.
 A good example of this is the start of the frame buffer memory.
-This "locks" the address of the frame buffer memory, so that it cannot be changed or moved.
+This "locks" the address of the frame buffer memory, so that it cananalt be changed or moved.

-The last structure is fb_monospecs.
-In the old API, there was little importance for fb_monospecs.
+The last structure is fb_moanalspecs.
+In the old API, there was little importance for fb_moanalspecs.
 This allowed for forbidden things such as setting a mode of 800x600 on a fix frequency monitor.
-With the new API, fb_monospecs prevents such things, and if used correctly, can prevent a monitor from being cooked. fb_monospecs will not be useful until kernels 2.5.x.
+With the new API, fb_moanalspecs prevents such things, and if used correctly, can prevent a monitor from being cooked. fb_moanalspecs will analt be useful until kernels 2.5.x.

 Frame Buffer Memory